dasch-swiss/dsp-api/docs/rst/03-knora-api-server/api_v1/adding-resources.rst

 - A link to another resource described in the XML import is represented as a child element of a property element, with attributes ``knoraType="link_value"`` and ``linkType="ref"``, and a ``target`` attribute containing the ID of the target resource.
 - There is a specfic syntax for referring to properties from other ontologies.
-In the example, ``beol:comment`` is defined in the ontology ``http://www.knora.org/ontology/beol``.
-In the XML, we refer to it as ``biblio:beol__comment``.
+In the example, ``p0801-beol:comment`` is defined in the ontology ``http://www.knora.org/ontology/0001/beol``.
+In the XML, we refer to it as ``p0802-biblio:p0801-beol__comment``.
 - A text value can contain XML markup.
 If it does:
     - The text value element must have the attribute ``mapping_id``, specifying a mapping from XML to standoff markup (see :ref:`XML-to-standoff-mapping`).
     - It is necessary to specify the appropriate XML namespace (in this case the null namespace, ``xmlns=""``) for the XML markup in the text value.